8 Best CRMs for Marketing Agencies and Consultants in 2023

-- Know when a hot lead visits your website or downloads a high-value.
+4. Identify when a potential lead engages with your website or downloads valuable content.

 What Is CRM Software, and How Does It Work?